gauravtrilyo/trilyo/README.md

 - [x] Create two new routes for testing
 - [x] Check if token is available or not
 - [x] If available then show one route otherwise not

+#### Task 4:
+- [x] Create abackend API to generate json web token
+- [x] Create 2 users on the backend
+    1. foo1 with password bar1
+    2. foo2 with password bar2
+- [x] foo1 will have access to test1 screen
+- [x] foo2 will have access to test2 screen
+- [x] Server will return the jwt token based on the user's access defined in point #2 and point #3
+- [x] Test by logging in a incognito window with both foo1 and foo2